A record price of gold, criticism of US science policy – and the return of McCarthyism?

 However, Thorsten Hens, professor of finance at the University of Zurich, says that even at $4,000 “gold belongs in your portfolio”.
 “But as with any other investment, you should build up your optimal position over a period of time so that you don’t get in too expensive,” he told the Tages-Anzeiger.

-- The most important questions regarding the record price of oldExternal link – Tages-Anzeiger (German)
+- The most important questions regarding the record price of goldExternal link – Tages-Anzeiger (German)

 Nobel winner criticises US science policy